Joey Quinn: Season eight

+Dexter: Resurrection

+In "Backseat Driver," ten years after the death of Oliver Saxon, Quinn and Masuka learn that Batista is retiring from the police force and celebrate with him.
+Batista tells them that he intends to chase after something that continues to haunt him, but Batista doesn't tell his friends about his suspicions that Dexter is actually the Bay Harbor Butcher.

+In "The Kill Room Where It Happens," Detective Claudette Wallace calls Quinn, who is now a Lieutenant, while he's at the scene of a murder to ask about the Bay Harbor Butcher case.
+Quinn is confused to be contacted about the case and even more confused to learn that Batista is actively pursuing it in New York City.
+Quinn reveals to a surprised Wallace that Batista is a good guy, but he had suddenly quit the force, and Quinn has no idea why he's in New York.

+In "And Justice For All...," Quinn calls Batista, leaving a voicemail in which he urges Batista to come home, unaware that his friend is dead.
+Dexter admits to himself that he misses Quinn and Mazuka, but neither of them can help him.
+Quinn indirectly helps Dexter to escape from Leon Prater's vault because Dexter is able to follow the ringing from Quinn's call to Batista's cell phone, using it to call Harrison for help.

 Relationships

 Quinn is known to have had very bad relationships with several women.
 In Season 4, Quinn dates the Trinity Killer's daughter, Christine Hill.
 However, this relationship ends when Christine is charged with murder for killing Frank Lundy to save her dad.
 He starts to have a relationship with Debra, and even proposes, but she breaks up with him because she does not want their relationship to change.
 He numbs the pain of that rejection with a series of one-night-stands, but by season eight is in a relationship with Jamie Batista.
 He ends this relationship to be with Debra, only to lose her shortly afterwards.